RobinSystems/robin-storage-gke-marketplace/README.md

 gcloud container clusters create "$CLUSTER" --zone "$ZONE" --image-type=UBUNTU --machine-type "n1-standard-4" --scopes "https://www.googleapis.com/auth/cloud-platform"
 ```
+Also, here is the [video to create GKE cluster](https://youtu.be/5AyOxQvtCLI) with recommended configuration and access.

 Get up and running with a few clicks!
 Install Robin storage app to a
 Google Kubernetes Engine cluster using Google Cloud Marketplace.
 Please select the cluster created